agen11/BrainAtom-Android-client/README.md

+- How to install

+** Method A
+You can directly download the BrainAtomAI.apk and install it.
+But you might get some so called 'warning': The app was built for an older version of Android.
+This is a forceful user migration to new hardware by unconditionally require app developer to update to latest version.
+You can choose to install anyway, I will never sell any user information and the app has very few permission requirements.

+** Method B
+You can also download the base version "BrainAtomAIBase.apk" and install it in first place.
+The warning should not appear.
+If it is successfully installed, then you can download the latest version "BrainAtomAI.apk" and choose to update the app.

 - How to use
 The whole procedure of using the 3 products is pretty simple:
 1. Register a new account with a real email.